 OCSE is the federal government agency that oversees the national child support program.

-Under the leadership of Commissioner Vicki Turetsky, we help child support agencies in states and tribes develop, manage and operate their programs effectively and according to federal law.
+Under the leadership of Commissioner Tanguler Gray, we help child support agencies in states and tribes develop, manage, and operate their programs according to federal law using effective child support enforcement tools.

 Each state and tribe operates its child support program a little differently.
 They offer services to all who need them, regardless of income, residency, nationality, or gender.

-In fiscal year 2015, the national program collected $32 billion and served 15.9 million children and families.
+In fiscal year 2020, preliminary data shows the national program collected $34.9 billion and served 13.8 million children and their families.

 Learn more about the national child support program: